1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 12.2 The Sponsor may terminate this Agreement on provision of not less than 14 days’ written notice (“Notice”) provided that it shall remain liable for accrued obligations to make payment of all or any part of the Sponsorship Fee due as at the date of expiry of the relevant Notice.

-(a) the Sponsorship Rights granted by the Organiser to the Sponsor under this agreement shall immediately terminate and revert to the Organiser, after which the Sponsor shall not exercise the Sponsorship Rights or use or exploit (directly or indirectly) its previous connection with the Organiser or the Event;
+(a) the Sponsorship Rights granted by the Organiser to the Sponsor under this Agreement shall immediately terminate and revert to the Organiser, after which the Sponsor shall not exercise the Sponsorship Rights or use or exploit (directly or indirectly) its previous connection with the Organiser or the Webinar;

 (b) each party shall promptly return to the other any property of the other within its possession or control;

-13.2 The Sponsor shall not be entitled to receive any refund of any part of the Sponsorship Fee previously paid prior to service of a Notice pursuant to clause 12.2 except to the extent set out in the Order Form.
+13.2 The Sponsor shall not be entitled to receive any refund of any part of the Sponsorship Fee previously paid prior to service of a Notice pursuant to clause 12.2.

 (a) it promptly notifies the other party in writing of the nature and extent of the Force Majeure Event causing its failure or delay in performance;